ml-and-ds-papers-on-the-go/andre-ye.github.io/history/rr4/letters-of-madison-notes.md

 - **James Madison's Opinion** on the Bill of Rights
   > My [*James Madison*] own opinion has been in favor of a bill of rights; provided it be so framed as not to imply powers not meant to be included in the enumeration.
 At the same time I have never thought the ommission a material defect, nor been anxious to supply it even by subsequent amendment, for any other reason than that it is anxiously desired by others.[^1]
   - Paraphrase: James Madison is in favor of a bill of rights given that it does not list too many individual powers; he is also fine with its exclusion (not a 'material defect').
-He supports it largely because others are so 'anxious' to include it, although it wavers.
+Largely neutral in opinion, although later he will provides reasoning against inclusion of a bill of rights.
   - *Believed the Bill of Rights could be of use and "of no disservice" if executed properly*.